Click here for the Baja Experts!

 Dave;

-As of January 1, 2000 travelers heading south beyond the border towns are supposed to have passports.
-Although this new law is not being enforced consistently, it's best to be prepared.
+Yes!
+Travelers heading south beyond the border towns are supposed to have passports.
+Although this new law is not being enforced consistently heading south into Baja, it's best to be prepared.
 Most airlines will not let you on the plane without the necessary legal documentation.

 Carlos Fiesta